MrQR-me/docs/profile.md

 Your Pro plan Account will allow you access to the **MrQR**{: .text-purple-000 } Platform and enable you to request access and complete all the **MrQR**{: .text-purple-000 } Site Forms used on any site being managed using the **MrQR**{: .text-purple-000 } platform, you have access to a fully functional personal site.
 In addition to your Profile Image, Name & Contact Number your Profile Page allows you to Store and Share:

-* Your Profile Image
-* Your Name
-* your Contact Number.
 * Your National Insurance Number
 * Date of Birth
 * Occupation